 - document retention

 10.1.1.a.
-How do I know which policies my Association must adopt to meet the standard?
+How does an association know which policies it must adopt to meet the standard?

 As each state and local association engages with their auditors to address the Core Standards requirement for an audit, review or compilation, any accompanying review of internal controls will help associations identify gaps in their existing financial policies.
 Ideally, financial policies are established based on the business activities of the association.
 Many will be integral parts of the association's internal control structure.
 For example, an association where staff does not travel to state or national meetings or on other business may not need a staff travel policy.
 Associations' business activities and structure will drive the decision as to which policies are needed.